Do you find it hard to keep your attention on a task? Luckily, it is possible to do exercises to improve your focus.

 We are in a day and age where we are constantly interrupted by notifications on our phones and laptops.
 We are always ‘on’ and available, and have immediate access to all the information in the world.

-Because of these interruptions our brains have lost the ability to concentrate on a task for a longer period.
+Because of these interruptions our brains can’t keep its attention on one task.
 But to work efficiently – so you can spend time on other stuff besides work – you need to be able to focus.

-Here are 6 exercises to train your brain for improved focus and concentration and 4 bonus tips to optimize your workspace and make it easier to stay focused.
+Here are 6 exercises to improve your focus and 4 bonus tips to optimize your workspace and make it easier to stay focused.

 Just like you wouldn’t start with the heaviest weights in the gym, you can’t put your brain on an extreme focus-training right away.
-You have to gradually build up your concentration.
+You have to gradually build up your focus.

 You can do this by setting a timer for a certain period and make yourself focus entirely on your task within that period.